Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 ####  How to accomplish this

-1. utilize the "fetchurl" skill to retrieve the file situated in the same folder.
-Please note that you will need to obtain the raw representation of the file.<br>
+1. Use the "fetchurl" skill to access the file located in the same directory.
+It's important to ensure you retrieve the raw representation of the file..<br>

-Example prompt:
+####   Example prompt:

 1. Fetchurl https://raw.githubusercontent.com/Yaniv-Shasha/SecurityCopilot/main/Workshop/Custom_Plugin/Task02_Defang_URL/UrlstoFetch_Task02.json.<br>